sveltejs/svelte/site/content/docs/06-accessibility-warnings.md

 ### `a11y-click-events-have-key-events`

-Enforce `on:click` is accompanied by at least one of the following: `onKeyUp`, `onKeyDown`, `onKeyPress`.
+Enforce `on:click` is accompanied by at least one of the following: `on:keyup`, `on:keydown`, `on:keypress`.
 Coding for the keyboard is important for users with physical disabilities who cannot use a mouse, AT compatibility, and screenreader users.

 This does not apply for interactive or hidden elements.